schombert/Project-Alice/docs/extensions.md

 These relate to naval battles:
-`alice_naval_combat_enemy_stacking_target_select_bonus = 0.5f`: The target-picking bonus a ship gets if they are outnumbered in a battle.
+- `alice_naval_combat_enemy_stacking_target_select_bonus = 0.5f`: The target-picking bonus a ship gets if they are outnumbered in a battle.
 This is added to the base, which by default is 0.5.
 It makes outnumbered navies find a target faster
-`alice_naval_combat_stacking_damage_penalty = 0.5f`: The max damage reduction to org and str applied to a fleet which outnumbers the enemy by define:NAVAL_COMBAT_MAX_TARGETS or more.
+- `alice_naval_combat_stacking_damage_penalty = 0.5f`: The max damage reduction to org and str applied to a fleet which outnumbers the enemy by define:NAVAL_COMBAT_MAX_TARGETS or more.
 The penalty will scale up starting when a side is outnumbered, and will max out at the given value when outnumbered by NAVAL_COMBAT_MAX_TARGETS times.

+These relate to army attrition
+- `alice_army_sea_transport_attrition = 2.5f`: The monthly attrition (in percent) for armies on the sea in transports to take.
+Can be reduced by national "land_attrition" modifiers
+- `alice_fort_siege_attrition_per_level = 0.35f`: Additional attrition (in percent) per fort level for armies sieging the province, stacking with the base siege attrition.
+- `alice_attrition_war_exhaustion = 1.5`: Multiplier to the war exhaustion gained from taking attrition losses.
+Works similar to the "COMBATLOSS_WAR_EXHAUSTION" define, but for attrition losses instead.
+Set to 0 to disable all attrition war exhaustion.

+These relate to unit movement
+- `alice_army_marching_hours_per_day = 5.0f`: The amount of hours an army marches per day on average.
+Effectively this is a multiplier to the army's km/hour stat deciding how far an army can move in a single day
+- `alice_navy_sailing_hours_per_day = 20.0f`: The amount of hours a navy sails per day on average.
+Effectively this is a multiplier to the navy's km/hour stat deciding how far a navy can sail in a single day
+As the above defines implies, the distances between provinces are measured in kilometers now when it comes to unit-movement, and maps directly onto the km/hour stat.
+- `strategic_redeployment_speed_modifier = 1.3f`: base speed increase from strategic redeployment special army order
+- `strategic_redeployment_infrastructure_factor = 1.0f`: factor for infrastructure effect on speed increase from strategic redeployment special army order

+These relate to occupations
+- `alice_fort_siege_slowdown = 0.75f`: Slowdown modifier to siege speed for each fort level in the province.
+0.75 = takes 75% of base siege time longer per fort level.
+0.75 is the default vanilla value
+- `alice_rebel_reduction_after_reoccupation = 7.0f`: When a rebel province is reoccupied by the owner, all pops which were part of the controlling rebel faction gets their militancy divided by this amount

+These relate to gamerules

+- `alice_can_goto_war_against_spherelord_default_setting = 1.0f` - Sets the default setting for the hardcoded gamerule deciding whether a sphereling can goto war against its spherelord.
+Can be either 1 (which means they can declare war against spherelord), or 0 (which means they cannot).
+Default is 1

 ### Support for reforms based on party issues